-The Knowledge Base is an integral part of the Virtual GES - the web-based information and communication platform of the GES.
+In the Knowledge Base the GES Team, organizers, partners and all contributors over the years have accumulated all GES content there ever was: Challenges, Proposals, Solutions, Background Papers, Fact Sheets, Implementations and additional information.
 It provides the necessary research, policy and strategy background for the GES and enables for discussions and a vivid flow of ideas within the GES Community.
-Here GES participants and other contributors can outline strategies for dealing with the specified global problems, researchers can upload their latest contributions, and all members of the GES community have the opportunity to participate in debates concerning responses to the global problems.
-The Knowledge Base of the Virtual GES enables the participants of the GES to deepen their knowledge of the underlying issues before attending the Symposium, so that the exchange of ideas during the Symposium can proceed on a high, well-informed level.
+It enables the participants of the GES to deepen their knowledge of the underlying issues before attending the Symposium, so that the exchange of ideas during the Symposium can proceed on a high, well-informed level.

-- Challenges, summarizing specific global problems, each mirroring a single GES panel session.
+summarizing specific global problems, each mirroring a single GES panel session